-In addition, some pupils with medical conditions may also have special educational needs and disabilities (SEND) and have a statement or education, health and care (EHC) plan collating their health, social and SEND provision.
-For these pupils, compliance with the DfE's 'Special educational needs and disability code of practice: 0 to 25 years' and the school's SEND Policy will ensure compliance with legal duties.
+In addition, some pupils with medical conditions may also have special educational needs and disabilities (SEND) and have a statement or education, health, and care (EHC) plan collating their health, social and SEND provision.
+For these pupils, compliance with the DfE's 'Special educational needs and disability code of practice: 0 to 25 years and the school's SEND Policy will ensure compliance with legal duties.

-To ensure that the needs of our pupils with medical conditions are fully understood and effectively supported, we consult with health and social care professionals, pupils and their parents/carers.
+To ensure that the needs of our pupils with medical conditions are fully understood and effectively supported, we consult with health and social care professionals, pupils, and their parents/carers.

 Signed by:

+CEO (Chief Executive

-Headteacher Date:
+Officer) Date:

-Chair of governors Date:
+Chair of Trustees Date:

-1. LEGISLATIVE FRAMEWORK
+1. Legislative framework

-- 1.1.
+- 1.0.
 This policy has due regard to legislation including, but not limited to:

 - The Children and Families Act 2014

 - The Education Act 2002

 - The Education Act 1996 (as amended)

-- The Children Act 1989 - The NHS Act 2006 - The Equality Act 2010 - The Health and Safety at Work etc. Act 1974 - The Misuse of Drugs Act 1971 - The Medicines Act 1968 - The School Premises (England) Regulations 2012 (as amended) - The Special Educational Needs and Disability Regulations 2014 - 1.2.
-This policy also has due regard to the following guidance: - DfE (2015) 'Special educational needs and disability code of practice: 0-25 years' - DfE (2015) 'Supporting pupils at school with medical conditions' - DfEE (2000) 'First aid in schools' - Ofsted (2019) 'The common inspection framework: education, skills and early years'
+- The Children Act 1989

+- The NHS (National Health Service) Act 2006

+- The Equality Act 2010

+- The Health and Safety at Work etc. Act 1974

+- The Misuse of Drugs Act 1971

+- The Medicines Act 1968

+- The School Premises (England) Regulations 2012 (as amended)

+- The Special Educational Needs and Disability Regulations 2014

+- 1.1.
+This policy also has due regard to the following guidance:

+- DfE (Department for Education) (2015) 'Special educational needs and disability code of practice: 0-25 years'

+- DfE (2015) 'Supporting pupils at school with medical conditions'

+- DfE (2000) 'First aid in schools'

+- Ofsted (2019) 'The common inspection framework: education, skills, and early years'

+- KCSIE 2024